schneimo/maml-rl-tf2/README.md

 This repo is heavily inspired by the original implementation [cbfinn/maml_rl](https://github.com/cbfinn/maml_rl/) and a very clear implementation from students at MILA [tristandeleu/pytorch-maml-rl](https://github.com/tristandeleu/pytorch-maml-rl).
 I totally recommend to check out both implementations too.

 ## WIP
-This repo is currently under work.
+This repo is currently *under construction*.

 ## References
 This project is, for the most part, a reproduction of the original implementation [cbfinn/maml_rl](https://github.com/cbfinn/maml_rl/) in TensorFlow 2.
 These experiments are based on the paper